 - Once your loved has made the decision to receive rehab, make every effort to be a constant source of love, support, and encouragement throughout the entire therapeutic process.

-- Talk to your loved one’s treatment providers to learn about ways that you can help encourage your loved one’s ongoing recovery once his or her time in treatment has come to an end.
+- Talk to your loved one’s treatment providers to learn about ways that you can help encourage your loved one’s ongoing recovery once his or her time in rehab has come to an end.

 Why Consider Treatment at Crestwyn Behavioral Health in Memphis, Tennessee